d-run/drun-docs/docs/zh/docs/en/rel-notes.md

 #### 🚀 New Features

 - **[Wallet]** Supports balance alerts.
-Users can set a threshold balance and receive notifications when available cash drops below this value.
+Users can set a threshold balance, and an alert notification will be triggered when the available cash balance falls below this threshold.
-- **[Quota Management]** Supports cost quotas for sub-accounts, allowing limitation of maximum spendable amounts; supports top-up/deduction for sub-accounts; supports restricting and shutting down services when the quota is exhausted.
+- **[Quota Management]** Supports expense limits for sub-accounts, allowing restriction of the maximum available spending amount; supports crediting/deducting balance for sub-accounts; supports controlling whether services are suspended when the limit is exhausted.
-- **[Quota Management]** Supports topping up or deducting quota amounts for sub-accounts to adjust available balances.
+- **[Quota Management]** Supports crediting/deducting expense limits for sub-accounts to adjust the available balance.
-- **[Quota Management]** Supports controlling whether services should be restricted or shut down when the quota is exhausted.
+- **[Quota Management]** Supports controlling whether services are suspended after the expense limit is exhausted.

+### LLM Studio (WS Mode – Private Cloud) v0.11.0

+#### ⚡ Enhancements & Optimizations

+- **[Admin Console]** Supports local upload of model icons for Model Hub management.

+## 2025-10-29

+### Computing Power Cloud v0.12.0

+#### 🚀 New Features

+- [File Storage] Supports persistent root directory functionality.

+### LLM Studio (WS Mode – Private Cloud) v0.12.1

+#### 🚀 New Features

+- **[Admin Console]** Supports custom inference frameworks in model deployment management.

 ## 2025-09-29